-Two budding cruise writers have sent us tips for first-time cruisers, and how to stay fit on a cruise ship.
+Two budding cruise writers have sent us their recommendations for cruisers; Tips for first-time cruisers, and how to stay fit on a cruise ship.

 Seven Tips for First Time Cruisers Jay Herring used to be a senior officer for Carnival, and here are a few things he believes will help first time cruisers: